How To Treat Distemper In Dogs

 Distemper in Dogs Diagnosis

 There is no simple test for distemper in dogs and in fact, diagnosing it can be quite tricky.
-Your veterinarian will start with a thorough examination that includes vitals like heart rate, weight, and rectal temperature as well as a detailed history.
+Your veterinarian will start with a thorough examination that includes vitals like heart rate, weight, and rectal temperature, as well as a detailed history.
 The history will include questions about where you adopted your puppy, vaccine status and any other information you may have about his history.

-If your vet suspects distemper one of several tests will be recommended.
+If your vet suspects distemper, one of several tests will be recommended.
 The first step will be running blood tests to check red and white blood cell counts, and organ function.
-If caught early enough there may be mild anemia and a low white blood cell count.
+If caught early enough, there may be mild anemia and a low white blood cell count.
 Your veterinarian may also look at a blood smear for small inclusion bodies noted in your dog’s white blood cells if infected.
 This is a less common way to determine distemper but is sometimes effective.

 Another test that your veterinarian can use is an immunofluorescence assay (IFA) but this test is usually only positive during the first three weeks of contracting distemper.
 Unfortunately, distemper isn’t usually suspected until your dog shows signs of neurological issues.
-That would be beyond the timeline that this test would be effective in determining the presence of distemper.
+It would be beyond the timeline that this test would be effective in determining the presence of distemper.

 In the end, diagnosing distemper is determined through a combination of your dog’s history, veterinary examination, tests from blood, and urine, or a swab of the eye.
 Sometimes even all of these tests do not confirm distemper in your dog.